avalentino/geomodels/README.rst

 be downloaded and installed using the command line interface provided by the GeoModels package::

-  $ python -m geomodels install-data [-d DATADIR] recommended
+  $ python3 -m geomodels install-data [-d DATADIR] recommended

 The above command installs the `recommended` subset of data (about 20MB) into the specified `DATAROOT`folder.